mongodb-labs/drivers-evergreen-tools/.evergreen/k8s/aks/README.md

 ## Cluster Management

-These steps must be done by an admin (one time):
+These steps must be done by an account with admin access (one time):

 1. Create an App Registration
 2. Store the secrets in the AWS vault